Klamath County Court Records

 Klamath County Criminal Court Records

-Criminal cases in Klamath County are prosecuted across multiple courts depending on the severity of the offense.
-Felony matters and serious misdemeanors are heard in the Circuit Court, while lesser offenses fall under the jurisdiction of the Justice Court or Klamath Falls Municipal Court.
+Criminal cases in Klamath County move through different courts depending on the severity of the offense.
+Felonies and serious misdemeanors go to the Circuit Court, while lesser offenses fall under the Justice Court or Klamath Falls Municipal Court.

 Circuit Court Criminal Records

-The Klamath County Circuit Court handles all felony prosecutions and misdemeanor cases exceeding the lower courts’ jurisdictional limits.
-Criminal case files—including charging documents, motions, plea entries, sentencing orders, and disposition records—can be searched through the Online Records Search portal by selecting the criminal case type filter.
-Copies can be requested using the statewide Court Records Request Form.
+The Klamath County Circuit Court handles all felony prosecutions and misdemeanor cases beyond the lower courts' jurisdictional limits.
+Case files — including charging documents, motions, plea entries, sentencing orders, and disposition records — can be searched through the Online Records Search portal by selecting the criminal case type filter.
+To request copies, use the statewide Court Records Request Form.

 Justice Court